btcnhung1299/study-notes/Reinforcement Learning/Algorithms/Generic/Q-learning.md

-At first glance, Q-Learning bears a great resemblance to [[SARSA]] as it also uses the idea of [[Policy Iteration]] with no known [[Markov Decision Process]].
+At first glance, Q-Learning bears a great resemblance to [[SARSA]] as it also uses the idea of [[Policy Iteration]] with no known [[Markov Decision Process (MDP)]].
 The difference between the two lies in the fact that we do not bootstrap based on the action suggested by the policy $\pi$ but (with oracle intelligence) the optimal action among the feasible ones of the policy.

 That means, Q-Learning iteratively runs two consecutive steps: